naninovel/docs/docs/guide/script-expressions.md

 Random (*System.Double* min, *System.Double* max) | Return a random float number between min [inclusive] and max [inclusive]. | `Random(0.1, 0.85)`
 Random (*System.Int32* min, *System.Int32* max) | Return a random integer number between min [inclusive] and max [inclusive]. | `Random(0, 100)`
 Random (*System.String[]* args) | Return a string chosen from one of the provided strings. | `Random("Foo", "Bar", "Foobar")` CalculateProgress () | Return a float number in 0.0 to 1.0 range, representing how many unique commands were ever executed compared to the total number of commands in all the available naninovel scripts.
-1.0 means the player had `read through` or `seen` all the available game content. | `CalculateProgress()`
+1.0 means the player had `read through` or `seen` all the available game content.
+Make sure to enable `Count Total Commands` in the script configuration menu before using this function. | `CalculateProgress()`

 </div>